 What's normal for you can also change over time.
 However, many people find that:

-- mania starts suddenly and lasts between two weeks and four or five months
+- mania can start suddenly and last between two weeks and four or five months

 - depressive episodes can last longer – sometimes for several months

-You may be told your bipolar is rapid cycling if you have experienced four or more episodes of mania or hypomania followed by depression within a year.
+You may be told your bipolar is rapid cycling if you have experienced four or more depressive, manic, hypomanic or mixed episodes within a year.
 This might mean you feel stable for a few weeks between episodes, or that your mood can change as quickly as within the same day, or even the same hour.

-Currently, rapid cycling is not officially considered a separate type of bipolar disorder, but more research is necessary to know for sure.
+Currently, rapid cycling is not officially considered a separate type of bipolar disorder, but more research is needed to know for sure or to better understand it.

 (For more information on rapid cycling, see the Bipolar UK website.)